How can I log the processing of a Message?

-Camel provides many ways to log processing a message.
-Here is just some examples:
+Camel provides many ways to log the fact that you are processing a message.
+Here are just a few examples:

 Using log DSL

 Which will construct a String message at runtime using the Simple language.
 The log message will by logged at

 Difference between log in the DSL and [Log] component

 Using Logger instance from the the Registry

 As of Camel 2.12.4/2.13.1, if no logger name or logger instance is passed to log DSL, there is a Registry lookup performed to find single instance of